 "This goes to show how much we still don't know about early animal life, how many discoveries there are left, and how useful, when done properly, these molecular fossils can be to help fill in those gaps," said David Gold, a postdoc in MIT's Department of Earth, Atmospheric and Planetary Sciences.

-The results have been published in the Proceedings of the National Academy of Sciences.
+The results from the MIT study have been published in the Proceedings of the National Academy of Sciences.
 Gold is the lead author on the paper, along with senior author and EAPS Professor Roger Summons.